xmos/xcore_iot/examples/freertos/explorer_board/README.rst

 Building the firmware
 *********************

-Run the following commands to build the explorer_board firmware:
+Run the following commands in the xcore_sdk root folder to build the explorer_board firmware:

 .. tab:: Linux and Mac